Managing your star performers effectively offers many benefits. With a talent management plan, you will:

 Employees will feel motivated to stay at a company when they are comfortable, well respected, fairly compensated, and (dependent on position and character) can see possibilities for growth and personal development.
 A talent management program can help with this process.

-Talent management and planning are among the hottest topics among business executives and are core components of today’s workforce strategy.
-And for good reason: More and more of a company’s value is based on intangibles generated by talent.
+Talent management strategy and planning are among the hottest topics among business executives and are core components of today’s workforce approach.
+Engaging the workforce is one positive effect of investing in modern talent management.

 1. Alignment with business goals

 Given that 15.7% of people can randomly guess the correct strategy statement for any given organization, the number of people who actually know their organization’s strategy is certainly much lower than 29.3%.
 Skilled workers only become top performers when their goals are aligned with business objectives and their energy is directed at the right targets.

-2. People performance
+2. Employee performance